Si habla español, hay una opción en la esquina superior derecha para traducir el pasaporte médico al español.

 - You will be contacted by a member of our Preoperative Team a few days prior to your surgery to go over specific instructions and your medical history questionnaire.
 If you have not heard from the Preop Team or if you have questions, please give us a call at 972-528-6090 x23.

-- You need to schedule a PREOP CLEARANCE appointment with your primary care physician and specialist.
-It is best to schedule this appointment as soon as possible as this may delay your surgery depending on your PCP requirements.
+- If you are required to schedule a preoperative clearance appointment with your primary care physician or specialist it is best to schedule this appointment as soon as possible to avoid delaying your surgery.

 - You may be required to stop any blood thinners 5-10 days prior to your surgery.
 Before stopping your blood thinner, you must speak with your prescribing physician and obtain clearance to stop the medication.

 - Please continue your remaining daily medication regimen.
 A preop nurse from the facility will call you to go over your medication list prior to your surgery.

 - CONTRAINDICATIONS TO THE PROCEDURE: Call our office immediately if you develop any of the following: